AlphaTechnolog/nvcodark/README.md

 - `~/.config/nvim`: NvCoDark config
 - `~/.cache/nvim`: Cache of nvim like lsps logs

-> Using [cosmic-ui](https://github.com/CosmicNvim/cosmic-ui) for renaming and code actions

 ## Creating your config

 By default nvcodark reads a file named `lua/default_rc.lua`, it file is tracked